-For those engaged in diversity-based service and leadership, the Morrill Scholarship Program (MSP) offers financial awards and enrichment opportunities – like mentoring, an early arrival program and a learning community – to exceptional students.
+For those engaged in diversity-based leadership, social justice and service, the Morrill Scholarship Program offers financial awards and enrichment opportunities — like mentoring, an early arrival program and a learning community — to exceptional students.

-Honors, Scholars and MSP programs are competitive.
-If you wish to be considered, we strongly recommend applying for admission to the university by November 1.
+Apply for Honors, Scholars and MSP programs on the Common Application.
+These programs are competitive — if you wish to be considered, we strongly recommend meeting our November 1 early action deadline.

 Live with other students who share your major, career or personal interests.

-Most Ohio State students are required to live on campus for their first two years, and STEP (Second-Year Transformational Experience Program) is an innovative residential community designed to help participating students get the most out of that sophomore year.
-The program is centered around faculty-student interaction, and professional and personal development.
+Most Ohio State students are required to live on campus for their first two years, and the Second-year Transformational Experience Program is an innovative residential community designed to help participating students get the most out of that sophomore year.
+The program focuses on professional and personal development and faculty-student interaction.